Building a garden cold frame is a great addition to your garden. Cold frames allow you to extend your garden season all the way through the winter!

 Slide the glass into the lids.
 The glass should slide easily into the channel you created in Step 6.
 The glass should overlap about 3/4 of an inch at each end.
 Add the second stop block and your tops are finished.

 Step 12 – Assemble the Frame

 This step is the change I made that allows the frame to come apart easily.
 Cut 4 pieces of scrap 2 x 4.
 Two pieces are 8″ long and two are 12″ long.
-Set the 2 x 4 pieces flush in the corner and then drill 2 holes, one towards the top the other towards the bottom.
+Set the 2 x 4 pieces flush in the corner and then drill 2 holes, one towards the top and the other towards the bottom.
 The hole should be wide enough for the bolts you bought and should go through both the frame piece and the scrap.

 Once the holes are drilled install the bolts.

 Then put three 3″ deck screws in from the side.
 The screws go into the scrap piece.
 Repeat at all 4 corners.
 Now when you are ready to take the frame apart at the end of the season all you need to do is undo and remove the bolts at each corner and the frame will come apart!!

 Step 13 – Cut a Notch for the Stretcher

 Next cut a notch in the center of the front and back of the frame.